toolbitorg/toolbitsdk/bindings/python/README.md

 ### Linux
-    cd swig
-    ./build.sh
+    make
-tbi.so will be created and copied to ../samples folder
+tbi.py and _tbi.so will be created and copied to samples folder

 ### Windows